Israeli war crimes: Twelve-Day War (2025)

 On 13 June 2025, Israel began launching a large-scale military campaign against Iran, known as Operation Rising Lion, targeting over 100 sites including nuclear and military facilities in Tehran, Isfahan, and Natanz.
 Iranian news agencies reported that the attacks resulted in the deaths of at least 224 people and injured over a thousand others, many of whom were civilians including women and children, and included the damaging or destruction of civilian infrastructure such as energy facilities, a hospital and residential buildings.
 By the end of the war, more than 1,000 people were killed by Israeli attacks.

 These attacks against civilian infrastructure in Iran raised concerns under international law and a violation of the Geneva Conventions.
 According to the International Commission of Jurists, they released a statement saying that "Israel's attack on Iran violates international law, threatening peace and security" and calling on "Iran and Israel to comply with their non-proliferation obligations and ensure IAEA's access to all their nuclear facilities".
 According to Marko Milanović, Kevin Jon Heller and Sergey Vasiliev, all scholars of international law, they have described these attacks as a crime of aggression.
 Other critics, including Australian lawyer and professor of international law, Ben Saul, wrote on The Guardian that the strikes could be considered unlawful acts of aggression.

+2026 Iran war

+In April 2026, more than 100 U.S.-based international law experts signed an open letter published in Just Security, asserting that the U.S. and Israeli military strikes on Iran violated the United Nations Charter and could potentially constitute war crimes.
+In response, president Donald Trump stated his actions were making "the entire region safer" and dismissed the legal experts, describing them as "so-called experts".